 Named in honor of former Secretary of State George P. Shultz, one of the most widely admired American public servants of the past half-century, the program offers a suite of paid, energy-related public service fellowships for Stanford students in California, Colorado, Utah, and Hawaii during the summer.
 Launched in 2016 by Dian Grueneich, an affiliated scholar at both the Precourt Institute and the Bill Lane Center, the program is a partnership of Stanford’s Precourt Institute for Energy, Bill Lane Center for the American West, Haas Center for Public Service, and Stanford in Government.

-Secretary Shultz currently serves as the Thomas W. and Susan B. Ford Distinguished Fellow at the Hoover Institution and is the chair of the Shultz-Stephenson Energy Policy Task Force.
-Having served in four different cabinet posts, taught at three universities and served as president of a major engineering and construction company, Secretary Shultz models the public service attributes we hope to develop in students.
+Secretary Shultz served as the Thomas W. and Susan B. Ford Distinguished Fellow at the Hoover Institution and was the chair of the Shultz-Stephenson Energy Policy Task Force.
+Having served in four different cabinet posts, taught at three universities and served as president of a major engineering and construction company, Secretary Shultz modeled the public service attributes we hope to develop in students.